durham-qlm/scope2elecsus/README.md

 Dopp_Broadened_73C Norm.csv : This is the normalised data for the Doppler broadened spectrum at 73 degrees Celsius.
 Etalon.csv : This is the raw data for the etalon, recorded simultanously with 'Dopp_Broadened_20C.csv' above.
 Sub_Doppler Spectrum.csv : This is the raw data for the sub-Doppler spectrum, recorded simultanously with 'Dopp_Broadened_20C.csv' above.
 Notebook_Tutorial.ipynb : A Jupyter notebook (python 3) to process the data above and output figures 8, 9, 10 and 13.
+The Jupyter notebook takes the reader step-by step through the data processing from raw data obtained from an osciliscope to a state in which it can be compared with theory.

 More details can be found at: https://github.com/durham-qlm/scope2elecsus